scraggo/scraggo.github.io/_posts/2019-03-18-coding-style-guide.md

 Some explicit mentions:

-- anonymous functions should _almost_ always be written with the `() => {}` syntax.
+- Anonymous functions should _almost_ always be written with the `() => {}` syntax.
 Use an implicit return whenever possible.
 - No need for `self = this`.
 We can bind and track execution context with the notation above or binding in the constructor.
 We prefer binding in the constructor.
   - Read: [Arrow Functions in Class Properties Might Not Be As Great As We Think](https://medium.com/@charpeni/arrow-functions-in-class-properties-might-not-be-as-great-as-we-think-3b3551c440b1)
 - **Always** use `let` or `const` instead of `var`. `const` is preferred if you can avoid using `let`.
 - Class syntax instead of `Class.prototype.method = ...` syntax
-- Template strings
+- Template strings instead of string concatenation.
 - `import` and `export` instead of `require` and `module.exports`.
-- Prefer destructuring
+- Prefer destructuring:
   - Use default values like so `const { idx = 5 } = this.state`.
 If `this.state.idx` is undefined, 5 will be assigned to `idx`.
+(One catch, if this.state.idx is null or false, it will not be assigned the default value.)
   - You can rename a variable that might conflict with this syntax: `const { idx: idxOnState } = this.state`.
 You'd use it as `idxOnState` below within function scope.

 ### Some highlights from the Airbnb style guide

-From object-curly-spacing to handling Javascript language edge cases, the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) will keep your codebase in check.
+From object-curly-spacing to handling Javascript language edge cases, following the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) will keep your codebase in check.
 It's impressively precise.
 They don't hesitate to be definitive.

 Using their [eslint rules](https://www.npmjs.com/package/eslint-config-airbnb) for React projects has definitely improved the quality of our code.
 Reading the guide answered a lot of my nagging questions about some of their eslint rules (which can seem bizarrely restrictive.)

+In true open-source fashion, some of the rules have corresponding issues on github where developers discuss the necessity of the rule. (example: <https://github.com/airbnb/javascript/issues/794> )

 #### Airbnb enforces ES6